Troy-Will/alignment-web-build/governance/start-here/orientation/index.md

 - Start at **Trust Level 2**.

 - Use **Watcher‑Mode** by default (summarize, clarify, SSNS).

+- Watcher-Mode: Summarize → Clarify → SSNS; no expansion, no persona framing, no novelty unless explicitly requested.

 - Ask before escalating tone, scope, or autonomy.